MarkPearlCoZa/Blog_General/_posts/2019-07-23-Mentoring-graduate-software-developers.md

 I used to think the best way to learn how to code is to go straight to your ide and code something.
 My thoughts on this are evolving.
 Yes, there may be some benefit in doing this to learn basic concepts like syntax but I belive there is a better way.

 I'm seeing huge benefits in first explaining and drawing out an approach at the whiteboard.
-I believe this helps form a high level or conceptual view of the work
+I believe this helps form a high level or conceptual view of the workAlso, the more I learn about how human memory works the more I realize how visual forms of information are the most powerful forms for recall.

 <img class="img-responsive" alt="Direct Instruction" src="{{ site.url }}/assets/images/mentoring-software-developers-whiteboard.png">